EphraimSiegfried/cuteserver/README.md

-# Webserver
+# cuteserver
-A simple web server written in C
+A simple and cute web server written in C